I'M THE LONELY DIPLOMAT

 I love moving and finding out what I’m physically able to do.
 I love feeling better now than when I was 20 years old.
 I love that I love swimming, running, cycling, lifting heavy things in a gym and eating well.

-I love my family.
+I love my family and friends.
 I watch in awe and wonder as they each experience their world and work out how to give it the best of themselves.

 I’m never far away from my eclectic music collection and it provides the soundtrack to my life.
 Photography connects me to life around me and be in the moment, even if my somewhat tragic selfie obsession frustrates my family!
 I’m always on the lookout for a photo opportunity around me – the sky, a building, a quirky sign or people just doing their thing.
 My photos and music are my connections to people, places, events and feelings.